cappyzawa/trim.nvim/README.md

 ### `:Trim`

 Trim the buffer right away.
+Supports range selection (e.g., `:'<,'>Trim` to trim only selected lines).

+When a range is specified, only trailing whitespace is removed within the selected lines.
+The `trim_first_line` and `trim_last_line` options are not applied in range mode.